-To compute the barrier for dissociative adsorption, i.e., $\Delta G = G(TS) - G(N{2 gas})$, ^{14,23} we reference relative free energies of adsorbed states from CFF-AIMD to the gas phase, assuming ideal gas behavior for the reference state and HA for the 2N state (see Supporting Information).
+To compute the barrier for dissociative adsorption, i.e., $\Delta G = G(TS) - G(N{2 gas})$, ^{12,56} we reference relative free energies of adsorbed states from CFF-AIMD to the gas phase, assuming ideal gas behavior for the reference state and HA for the 2N state (see Supporting Information).
 Increasing the reaction temperature appreciably raises the dissociation adsorption free energy barrier from 2.02 ± 0.12 eV at 700 K to 2.75 ± 0.09 eV at 1400 K, mainly because the gas phase has higher entropy than the adsorbed state.
-Laser-assisted associative desorption experiments have reported a barrier of ~2.1 eV with 48 % nitrogen coverage.
-14 A recent quasi-classical simulation study based on DFT has determined that a barrier of 1.8 eV with 22 % nitrogen coverage yields agreement with scattering experiments.
-18 Notably, our results are predictions for a surface with 50 % nitrogen coverage.
-Calculated barriers using CFF-AIMD at 700 K are in reasonable agreement with available experimental data within a few tenths of eV.
-Uncertainty arises because the barrier is known to depend on the exchange-correlational functional in DFT57 and on the surface converge of nitrogen atoms.
-14
+Laser-assisted associative desorption experiments have reported the barrier to be ~1.8 to 2.1 eV for samples with ~23 to 48 % nitrogen coverage.
+12 A recent quasi-classical simulation study based on DFT has determined that a barrier of 1.8 eV is consistent with scattering experiments.
+15 Calculated barriers using CFF-AIMD at 700 K (2.02 \pm 0.12 eV) are in reasonable agreement with available experimental data within a few tenths of eV.
+Discrepancies can be due to the exchange-correlational functional in DFT, ^{57,58} the surface coverage of nitrogen atoms, 12 and other possible physical effects, such as non-adiabatic dynamics 16 and surface expansion 15.

-In designing catalysts and reaction processes using microkinetic models, energetics of intermediates and transition states are used to predict chemical kinetics58.
-The computed 1D- and 2D-PMFs for the surface dissociation reaction and the enthalpic and entropic contributions are shown in Figures 3C and 4.
+In designing catalysts and reaction processes using microkinetic models, energetics of intermediates and transition states are used to predict chemical kinetics.59 The computed 1D- and 2D-PMFs for the surface dissociation reaction and the enthalpic and entropic contributions are shown in Figures 3C and 4.
 The surface reaction free energy, $\Delta G_r = G(2N^) - G(N_2^)$, increases from -0.14 eV to 0.43 eV as temperature increases from 700 K to 1400 K. At low temperature, the surface dissociation reaction favors the product (2N) while at high temperature, the equilibrium is shifted towards the reactant (N2).
 The predicted activation energy for associative desorption, $\Delta G^{\ddagger} = G(TS) - G(2N^)$, decreases from 1.94 eV at 700 K to 1.66 eV at 1400 K. The transition state has higher entropy than the 2N state ($\Delta S^{\ddagger} > 0$), while the activation enthalpy (ΔH^{\ddagger}) decreases with temperature due to the greater population of higher-enthalpy dissociated states with increasing temperature.
 Therefore, the combined effect from enthalpic and entropic contributions causes ΔG^{\ddagger} to decrease at higher temperature.